openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/getting_started/getting_started.md

     - Radiance
     - Application Resources

-__Optional - Download and install SketchUp and the Openstudio SketchUp Plugin__
+__Optional - Download and install SketchUp and the Openstudio SketchUp Plug-in__

 There are a few options for generating geometry for the OpenStudio Application, including the built-in FloorspaceJS interface.
-One option is to use the OpenStudio Sketchup Plugin.
-To use the plugin:
+One option is to use the OpenStudio Sketchup Plug-in.
+To use the plug-in:

 1. Download and install SketchUp.
-Presently, the OpenStudio SketchUp Plugin requires [SketchUp 2019 Pro](https://www.sketchup.com/) (not available for Linux).
+Presently, the OpenStudio SketchUp Plug-in requires [SketchUp 2019 - 2020 Pro](https://www.sketchup.com/) (not available for Linux).
-2. Download the OpenStudio SketchUp Plugin [here](https://github.com/NREL/openstudio-sketchup-plugin/releases).
-Follow the [procedure to install the Plugin](https://help.sketchup.com/en/installing-ruby-plugins-extensions).
+2. Download the OpenStudio SketchUp Plug-in RBZ package [here](https://github.com/NREL/openstudio-sketchup-plugin/releases).
+3. Follow the [Installing extensions manually in SketchUp Preferences](https://help.sketchup.com/en/extension-warehouse/adding-extensions-sketchup) to install the Plug-in.

 __Optional - Setup a Building Component Library (BCL) Account__

-BCL content can now be accessed from within the OpenStudio SketchUp Plugin and from the standalone OpenStudio Application.
+BCL content can now be accessed from within the OpenStudio SketchUp Plug-in and from the standalone OpenStudio Application.
 To take advantage of this integration, you will need to follow the steps outlined here to request a BCL key.

 1. Login to [Building Component Library (BCL)](https://bcl.nrel.gov/).
 Create an account if you don't have one.
 Follow the instructions from the email sent to you upon registration and then login.
 2. Click on the `My Dashboard` near the top right of the website.
-3. Copy the text after `API v1.1 key`: then paste the key into the OpenStudio Application, or the SketchUp Plugin. __You only need to configure the key in one place and it will be used globally throughout the OpenStudio Application tools.__ Additionally, this key will be maintained when you install updates to the OpenStudio Application.
+3. Copy the text after `API v1.1 key`: then paste the key into the OpenStudio Application, or the SketchUp Plug-in. __You only need to configure the key in one place and it will be used globally throughout the OpenStudio Application tools.__ Additionally, this key will be maintained when you install updates to the OpenStudio Application.

-Enter the key through the OpenStudio SketchUp Plugin under the menu `Extensions->OpenStudio User Scripts->Building Component Library->Setup BCL Key` and click `OK`. __Or__ register the key through the OpenStudio Application under the menu `Components & Measures->Find Components`.
+Enter the key through the OpenStudio SketchUp Plug-in under the menu `Extensions->OpenStudio User Scripts->Building Component Library->Setup BCL Key` and click `OK`. __Or__ register the key through the OpenStudio Application under the menu `Components & Measures->Find Components`.
 If a key is not already registered, it will prompt you for one.

 ![Key request dialog](img/bcl_key_request.png)

 __Optional - Install Parametric Analysis Tool (PAT)__

 1. Download the latest release of PAT [here](https://github.com/NREL/OpenStudio-PAT/releases) (not available for Linux).